HyperviewHQ/hyperview_docs/documentation/user-guide/alarm-management/topics/administrating-alarm-policy-notifications.md

 9. Add the users who should receive the alarm notifications.

 :::{important}
-Non-administrator users will receive alarm events for the assets they have access to.
+Non-administrator users will receive alarm events only for the assets they have access to.
+This may result in a user not receiving notifications for assets whose access policy has changed.
+Please ensure that you design your alarm policies with that in mind.
 :::

 ```{image} /user-guide/alarm-management/media/administrating-alarm-policy-notifications/image9.jpeg